irisfreesiri/Assignments_CGRA359/Documents/Development Prototype.md

 # 4. Technical Challenges and Solutions
 The technical challenges of the Civilian task can be divided into three main parts:
 1. Rendering tens of thousands of civilians on screen,
-2. AI logic (obstacle avoidance and evasion of the player), and
+2. AI logic (obstacle avoidance and fleeing from the player), and
 3. Detecting damage range and removing the corresponding civilians.
 ## 4.1 Rendering
 Before taking on this task, I conducted some research and explored potential technical solutions: